Repression and the camps

 From 1940 to 1944

-Beginning in 1940, German law and the code for penal procedure were introduced in Alsace-Moselle, and were coupled with the establishment of a system of repression: a Nazi re-training camp opened in Schirmeck on 2 August 1940 and one year later, the Germans installed Struthof in the town of Natzwiller.
-In the three départements, prisons multiplied, in which all types of objectors were imprisoned.
+German law and the Code of Criminal Procedure were introduced in Alsace Moselle in 1940 and were accompanied by the establishment of the repressive system: a Nazi reform camp opened in Schirmeck on 2 August 1940 and a year later, the Germans set up the Struthof in the commune of Natzwiller.
+In all three departments, prisons are multiplying and all categories of opponents are being held in prisons.

-The Queleu Fort opened in Moselle in October 1943, where between 1,600 and 1,800 Resistance fighters were tortured for several weeks or months before all being transferred to the camps at Struthof (in the case of the men) or Schirmeck (for women).
+1600-1800 resistance fighters and opponents (women and men) were tortured there for several weeks or months, before being transferred to the camps of Struthof (for men) and Schirmeck (for women).